UmaMaheshAdabala/Terraform_basics/README.md

 | Getting dynamic values (like AMI IDs)   | To make code reusable                  |
 | Working in shared infrastructure setups | To use pre-created VPCs, subnets, etc. |

-- We use filters to get filter and get the accurate data
+- We use filters to get the accurate data

 ### Terraform State and State Locking